furtka/ProjektSO/README.md

 [ ] start bees from hive process according to the config [ ] send sigint to all children on sigint form hive
-[ ] wait for all bees to die and finish the hive simulation gracefully
+[ ] wait for all bees to die and finish the hive simulation gracefully [ ] handle the compiler warning generated in the logger